jakubgg/leaksdb/README.md

 ### Create dump samples

-In order to play around, dev or debbug when importing dumps, you can generate sample files from a dump folder.
+In order to play around, dev or debug when importing dumps, you can generate sample files from a dump folder.
-The `create-samples` script will generate a copy of a dump directory (recursivelly) but with only a number of lines for each file.
+The `create-samples` script will generate a copy of a dump directory (recursively) but with only a number of lines for each file.

 ```
 php leaksdb create-samples <lines> <dump_path> <output_path>